anahelenasilva/anascoding/content/about/index.md

 I'm working as a Tech Lead since Oct-2023 for a fintech company, with a 5 people team, including: 2 backend developers, 1 mobile developer, 1 product manager and 1 product designer.
 I work very close to the PM and the PD, since we decide together what are the team's next steps, along with the company's big picture.
 I've learned A LOT about this role and about myself in just one year.
 It's been quite a journey.

-Feel free to reach out :)
+Feel free to reach out :D